 When we say a stock or ETF is “strong,” we are referring to strength that goes far beyond that measured by the Relative Strength Index (RSI), a mathematical tool popular with traders.
 The Relative Strength Index is an oscillator that ranges between 0 and 100 and is based on the ratio of upward price changes to downward price changes over a short period of time (usually 14 days).
 Our own strength indicator is far more sophisticated.
-If you scan 2000 stocks with the Relative Strength Index, you will find that many of the stocks that rank high are not really attractive because of overhead resistance or because the surge of strength measured is not really significant for some other reason (a non-significant rebound in a very unattractive or threatening chart pattern).
+If you scan 8000 stocks with the Relative Strength Index, you will find that many of the stocks that rank high are not really attractive because of overhead resistance or because the surge of strength measured is not really significant for some other reason (a non-significant rebound in a very unattractive or threatening chart pattern).
 The list selected by our own strength screens, however, will look much more attractive.
 The more stocks that are screened, the greater the difference will be in the quality of output.
 To see an illustration of how the output of the two systems can differ, click on the “Strongest Stocks” tab on the navigation menu.
-We use the same algorithm there and we have included some charts for comparison purposes.
-When you look at our highest ranked “strength" stocks, especially when they are selected from among hundreds of stocks, you will know you are looking at stocks that are very strong.
+The stocks illustrated there were found by using the same algorithm that we use in this scanner.
+There you will find charts of stocks using the RSI and some were found using our algorithm so you can compare the two.
+When you look at our highest ranked “strength” ETFs, especially when they are selected from well over 1000 ETFs, you will know you are looking at ETFs that are very strong.

 Strategies for Using the List

 Please remember that our reports do NOT constitute a recommendation that you personally buy or sell any securities.
 In the following discussion the words “buy” and “sell” refer to imaginary transactions in a theoretical portfolio and not to transactions in a real account.
 The word “you” is used for editorial purposes only and does not refer to you personally.